“We are fragments of the past, Ceria Springwalker. That is all we are.”

 “We are ah, Wistram mages, here to consult with Warmage Thresk on a matter of great importance.
 We apologize if we are disturbing—”

 The fiery eyes burned.
 The construct opened a mouth and showed them insides full of red flames that burned against his incendiary white-hot exterior.

-“No one may enter this place safe for Warmage Thresk or those of his blood.
+“No one may enter this place save for Warmage Thresk or those of his blood.
 You are thieves.
 You will be burnt to ash.”

 He raised a hand and extended it towards the three.
-All at once, the heat in the room grew until it was practically an inferno in of itself.
+All at once, the heat in the room grew until it was practically an inferno by itself.
 Ceria shouted at the same time Pisces did.
 Both mages extended their palms out.